This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 No visit to The Dells is complete without an Upper Dells Boat Tour.

 When we boarded the boat we really thought this was going to be a leisurely boat ride where we just relaxed as we went up and down the shores.
 It was all of that, and so much more!
 There are two stops on the tour (both with restrooms because we know kids always need to go) and one with refreshments available for purchase most of the time.
 The first stop was at Witches Gulch, and it was like we were transported to a completely different place.
 It was cool and damp, and it felt like we were walking through caverns!
 The second stop is where you can see a dog jump between two ridges at a place called Stance Rock.
 There is a safety net if you are a worrier like me, so it is completely safe for the dogs.
 We had so much fun on this tour.
 Be sure to watch the videos below for all the details!

 The last stop for us was to Red Ridge Ranch for a haunted corn maze, haunted hayride, and a not so scary hay maze!

 This is specific to fall time and loads of fun!
 The hayride is best for teens and preteens as Em was scared out of her mind during the ride.
-Afterwards, she boasted about how she survived the monsters!
+Afterward, she boasted about how she survived the monsters!
 The monsters were all really nice and as soon as they knew there was a little one there, they became very friendly to her before reverting back to their scary ways for the older girls.
-We don't have bonfires here in SoCal because of the fire danger since we are in a drought, so that was another huge bonus for us.
+We don’t have bonfires here in SoCal because of the fire danger since we are in a drought, so that was another huge bonus for us.
 If we are back in The Dells in the fall again we would definitely do this again!